shadowga/website/_docs/1/d-servranks.md

 ### Title of Emeritus
 The status of Emeritus is given to former administrators who have wilfully retired.
-To show their efforts toward our community, they are given this honour.
+To show their long-lasting contributions to our community, they are given this honour.
 Members who obtain this title cannot be revoked of it.

-### Title of Veteran
+### Title of Architect
-The status of being a veteran is given to administrators who have held their rank before 2016.
+The status of being an architect is given to any member that actively constructs quality architecture on the server.
-To show their long-lasting loyalty toward our community, they are given this honour.
+Anyone can work toward earning this title by mastering the art of detail and making jaw-dropping structures that others couldn't dream of.
 Members who obtain this title cannot be revoked of it.

 ### Title of Donor
 The status of being a donor is given to any member who makes a donation to our server.
-To show their support toward our community, they are given this honour.
+Anyone can earn this title by helping to fund our server, no matter how small of a contribution they make.
 Members who obtain this title cannot be revoked of it.

 ### Suspended